-Ira C. Eaker Center for Professional Development, Air University, Maxwell AFB, AL
+Ira C. Eaker Center for Leadership Development, Air University, Maxwell AFB, AL

 In a memo dated 21 Oct 65, Mr. Robert N. Anthony, Assistant Secretary of Defense (Comptroller), tasked Mr. Leonard Marks, Jr., Assistant Secretary of the Air Force (Financial Management) to take the lead in a financial management study.
 His twofold challenge was to determine whether the DoD was doing an adequate job of educating comptroller personnel and educating all managers in DoD on the financial aspects of their jobs.
 On 11 Jan 66, Mr. Marks established a joint service task force to conduct a study of financial management education in the DoD.
 The Steering Committee consisted of Mr. Marks, Mr. Charles F. Baird, Assistant Secretary of the Navy (Financial Management), and Mr. W. Brewster Kopp, Assistant Secretary of the Army (Financial Management).
 Thirty representatives from the three Services formed the Executive Committee, Advisors and other panel members.
 The study did not include the Marine Corps.